Surviving Annual Operational Planning: Part 2.

 Once the plan is developed, expect it to be challenged.
 This isn’t a reflection on you or your team, but the sign of a healthy annual operational planning process that balances priorities with capabilities and resources.

 At Argonaut, our contract manufacturing services specialize in helping teams change and optimize their processes and workflows.
 From providing surge capacity to line transfer, we can help you achieve your AOP goals.
 Please contact us to learn more about how we can help you with your biotech and molecular diagnostics manufacturing and biopharmaceutical fill finish.

-Did you miss the first segment of Surviving Annual Operations planning?
+Did you miss the first segment of Surviving Annual Operational planning?
 We covered tips and advice on “How to Assess Your Operations Balance” where I go through a set of assessment questions I ask my team to go through before the annual operational planning (AOP) starts.